jalenjakts/pantreazy-backend/README.md

 # Pantreazy NodeJS API

-Welcome to the React-Web Application for SWE 4724.
+Welcome to the Pantreazy NodeJS API for SWE 4724.
 This project utilizes the NextJS Framework to handle the component-based web application that we need to manage the website.

 This application currently right now does not have the application deployed to AWS.
 This README will document all the necessary information need to build and get started with the application.

 ## Project Tracking

 #### Contributors: Ben Dawit (BD), Tyler Hopkins (TH), Kyle Musgrove (KM), Jalen Springer (JS)

-**Features and Project Requests**

-- [x] Showing how to do a checked item...
-- [ ] Task Item #1

 ### Project Requirements: (Make sure these items are installed to PATH)